 LESS Constants Plugin

-Adds preprocessor which converts theme values defined in the JS file, to their LESS variable counterparts.
+Adds preprocessor which reads CSS values defined in a JS file and generates files with their LESS and CSS declarations.

-Can be used to share theme variables between JS and LESS files or even multiple npm packages to allow for easier overrides.
+Can be used to share CSS values between JS and LESS files or even multiple npm packages, allowing easy overrides.

 Installation